AmnaKhan1/CompressionAlgorithm_Python_Flask/README.md

 3. Writing the length and then the remaining word.

 4. The file is decoded on the basis of this prefix length.

+## Run:

+I run the python file using the tool insomnia.